Photographic Identification (Photo-ID)

 We also typically use internal P.I.T. (passive integrated transponder) tags, like pet dogs and cats receive, that you can't see.
 While these are shown to last longer, they can only be read on land with special scanners.

-Photo-ID is alternative research tool that is also helping us learn more about this critically endangered species!
+Photo-ID is an alternative research tool that is also helping us learn more about this critically endangered species!

 All unique individuals are given numbers and names to monitor them over time.
 We've seen some over 100 times each, and one for a 18-year timespan!